highercomve/nomadfs/learning/dht/lookup.md

 This makes the search extremely resilient.
 Even if many nodes in our path are offline, we only need *one* path to survive to find the target.

+## 5. Value Lookup

+Looking up a value (`lookupValue`) follows the same iterative process as finding a node, but uses `FIND_VALUE` RPCs instead of `FIND_NODE`.

+*   If a peer returns **Closer Peers**, the search continues as normal, adding those peers to the list.
+*   If a peer returns the **Value**, the search terminates immediately, and the value is returned to the caller.

+This optimization allows data to be found often before the search converges on the absolutely closest nodes.

 ---

 **Next Chapters:**